cloudnativefolks/speaker-bureau/README.md

 ### Contributor
-all events and everything hosted and orgnized by [Sangam Biradar](https://github.com/sangam14) with his own money to really empower community donate eduation not doing for money and follower ! please don't contact me for any sponsership not interested ! 🙏 Do you want to deliver a talk at the CloudNativeFolks Community ?
+All events and everything hosted and orgnized by [Sangam Biradar](https://github.com/sangam14) with his own money to really empower community donate eduation not doing for money and follower !
+Please don't contact me for any sponsorship not interested ! 🙏 Do you want to deliver a talk at the CloudNativeFolks Community ?
 Great!
 Please enter your suggested topic in [CFP Open]()